Shrink Film: 4 Necessary Questions To Answer Before You Buy

 What Type Of Packaging Materials Are You Running?

 You will need to know in advance what packaging materials you are currently using.
 Find this out before you ask for a shrink film recommendation.
 This way, the vendor will have the information required to advise you properly.

 With the information provided above, the vendor will be able to identify if that material is correct.
 If not, they will be able to suggest a more appropriate shrink film for your packaging.

 While it may seem trivial, this is important for us to garner to help you find the proper film.
 In addition to the type of products you are packaging, we will need to know your products' weight, size, shape, width, length, and height.

-Shrink film is not a "one size fits all" packaging solution and the metrics mentioned above each play a roll in choosing the proper film.
+Shrink film is not a "one size fits all" packaging solution, and the metrics mentioned above each play a role in choosing the proper film.
 We will need this information before giving you the sought-after recommendation for shrink film that you are seeking.

 Should You Use Shrink Film To Package Your Products?

 Sometimes, when we get a request for the type of shrink film a client needs for their products, the answer is, "you shouldn't be using shrink film."
 People can be quick to conclude that they should use shrink film for packaging their products.
 But, in reality, it may not be the appropriate material for the job.